joeladams/OO_MPI_IO/README.md

 <img src="/assets/images/ParallelInput.png" alt="Reading from a file in parallel"
       width="350" height="125" >

-Note: OO_MPI_IO expects data files (especially numeric data) to be in binary-format.
+Note: OO_MPI_IO expects data files (especially numeric data) to be in binary format.
 See the folder *genTextAndBinaryFiles* for programs that illustrate how to generate such files.
 See also the folder *tests* for examples that show how to use OO_MPI_IO.